pyramids33/hackathon3/readme.md

 ```

+## Site
+The site folder contains two example html files that work standalone.
+form1.html demonstrates how a website can use a form and moneybutton to upload data to profitsilo.
+viewdata.html implements 402 Payment using moneybutton swipes.

 ## Use Cases

 1. Business units sharing data, government departments sharing data.
+2. Publish scientific results
-2. Logging messages for an API that uses signed json messages.
+3. Logging messages for an API that uses signed json messages.
-3. Wallets that upload files and data on chain can embed transaction ids in
+4. Wallets that upload files and data on chain can embed transaction ids in
 messages or send the transaction as an attachment, and sell their wallet history.

 ## Prior Work